 The DTNameSingular field is the singular name of document belonging to given document type.

-For example if the DTName field is Drawings
+For example if the DTName field is Drawings then DTNameSingular field could be Drawing.

 The DTDocIDField field is the name of primary key field in table indicated by the DTRawTable field.

-The DTTypeField field is the name of the field in the document table that contains the type ID
+The DTTypeField field is the name of the field in the document table that contains the type ID.

-This field should be filled for main
+This field should be filled for main type only.

-The DTRawTable field contains the name of database table that contains document attributes specific for the given type ID
+The DTRawTable field contains the name of database table that contains document attributes specific for the given type ID.

 This table (one for each document type) can be created in the process of manual HyperDoc configuration or it can be a table existing in the HyperDoc database prior to installing HyperDoc, e.g. as a heritage from the former document management system.